KDAB/knut/docs/API/script/codedocument.md

 Note that the returned `Symbol` pointer is only valid until the document it originates from is deconstructed.

-#### <a name="followSymbol"></a>**followSymbol**()

-Follows the symbol under the cursor.

-- Go to the declaration, if the symbol under cursor is a use
-- Go to the declaration, if the symbol under cursor is a function definition
-- Go to the definition, if the symbol under cursor is a function declaration

 #### <a name="hover"></a>string **hover**()